 6. CMS NCD Review and Timing.
 CMS will begin its informal review process sometime after submission of the PMA or de novo petition.
 For PMAs, this will typically begin after the PMA-specific Panel meeting of the FDA Medical Devices Advisory Committee.

 D. Roles and Responsibilities

-The Agencies have outlined the general roles and responsibilities of each participant in the parallel review process to ensure clarity and shared understandings.
+The Agencies have outlined the general roles and responsibilities of each participant in the parallel review process to ensure clarity and shared Start Printed Page 62810understandings.
 These roles and responsibilities are as follows:

 1. Sponsor/requester.
 The sponsor/requester initiates consideration for parallel review by submitting a complete nomination as outlined previously under “1.
 Nomination,” of section II.C of this document entitled “Procedures.”.
 Once a nomination has been submitted, the sponsor/requester should comply with all requirements necessary for FDA review of a PMA or de novo petition and CMS issuance of an NCD including the submission of a formal request for an NCD.
 The Agencies request that a sponsor/requester who wishes to withdraw from the parallel review process notify the FDA and CMS in writing before CMS' formal opening of an NCD by the posting of the NCD tracking sheet.

 2. The FDA.
 FDA will provide a secure and confidential nomination and review process as outlined previously in section II.C of this document.
 FDA will initiate review of nominations for parallel review by retrieving applications from the secure mailbox, and coordinating with CMS, on the planning and implementation of the parallel review process.
 FDA will review PMAs and de novo petitions for products that have been selected by the Agencies for parallel review according to the usual timeframes, procedures, and review standards for PMA approval and de novo classification.